Is Ecuador Safe?

 Do I need a Visa to visit Ecuador?
 When should I get my tickets?

 If you are a US citizen you will need a passport valid for at least 6 months after your trip.
-A tourist card is issued at the airport upon arrival so no advance visa is required.
+A tourist visa is issued at the airport upon arrival so no advance visa is required.
 If you are from another country please check if a visa is required (usually not).
-Reserve your flight as early as possible especially around Christmas.
+Reserve your flight as early as possible especially around the holidays–Thanksgiving, Christmas, New Years.
 The internet has the best deals these days, so be sure to start checking fares early.

 What about Vaccinations?